djalmasantos/blinktrade_api_csharp_client_sample/README.md

 Microsoft TPL Dataflow<br>

 <b>Build and Run:</b><br>
-After building the solution in Visual Studio or MonoDevelop, run blinktrade_websocket_client.exe without providing command line arguments to display help information.<br>
+After building the solution in Visual Studio or MonoDevelop, run blinktrade_websocket_client.exe without providing command line arguments to display help information.
+When building for Mono define the __MonoCS__ constant if the compiler does not do it.<br>

 <b>Is there a test environment to try out this sample app?</b><br>
 Yes, <a href="https://testnet.blinktrade.com/">blinktrade tesnet exchange</a>.